NikolaosKouvatsos/BaPPI/src/README.md

 - $\sigma_l^\text{market}$ → injected market volatility
 - $k$ → uncertainty scaling factor (`market_prior_scale`)

+> ❗ The factor of $1/\sqrt(2)$ is motivated by how the Standard Error of the Standard Deviation typically scales in relation to the Standard Error of the Mean.
+> Ultimately, the adoption of both $k$ and $k/\sqrt(2)$ is a modelling choice.

 These hyper-priors encode uncertainty about the global market itself.

 Each property receives its own latent coefficient.